§ Identity Hub

 § Messages

-All Identity Hub messaging is transacted via Messages JSON objects.
+All Decentralized Web Node messaging is transacted via Messages JSON objects.
 These objects contain message execution parameters, authorization material, authorization signatures, and signing/encryption information.
-For various purposes Messages rely on IPFS CIDs and DAG APIs.
+For various purposes Messages rely on IPLD CIDs and DAG APIs.

 { // Request Object